-FAAC

-Financial assets at amortised cost are subsequently measured using the effective interest rate method.
+FAAC Financial assets at amortised cost are subsequently measured using the effective interest rate method.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain on derecognition is recognised in profit or loss.

-- FAFVOCI (equity investments) Equity investments at fair value through other comprehensive income are measured at fair value.
+FAFVOCI Equity investments at fair value through other comprehensive income are (equity investments) measured at fair value.
+Dividend income are recognised in profit or loss measured at fair value.
 Dividend income are recognised in profit or loss unless the dividend income clearly represents a recovery of part of the cost of the investments.
-Other net gains and losses are recognised in other comprehensive income and are not reclassified to profit or loss. - (a) As at 1 January 2018, certain unquoted equity investments were reclassified from AFS financial assets at cost to FAFVOCI.
+Other net gains and losses are recognised in other comprehensive income and are not reclassified to profit or loss.

+- (a) As at 1 January 2018, certain unquoted equity investments were reclassified from AFS financial assets at cost to FAFVOCI.
 These unquoted equity investments have no quoted price in an active market.
 The Group intends to hold these unquoted equity investments for long-term strategic purposes.
 In addition, the Group has designated these unquoted equity investments at the date of initial application as measured at FAFVOCI.
 Accordingly, the difference between the previous carrying amount and the fair value of US\$1,410,000 has been included in the opening investment revaluation reserve. - (b) In addition to (a) above, the Group's unlisted club debenture was reclassified from AFS financial assets at cost to FAFVPL as the club debenture has a quoted price in an active market.
 Accordingly, the club debenture with a fair value of US\$19,000 was reclassified from AFS financial assets to FAFVPL on 1 January 2018.
 There was no significant difference between the fair value and the carrying amount of the investment as at 1 January 2018.